IlyaHomka/QTF/README.md

 # QTF
-Implementation of Tensorflow Quantum to state-of-the-art problems
+In this project we implement a new python lybrary, Tensorflow Quantum, to solve superconductivity problems.